"Kelly Lou Dennis... did a brilliant job in both acting and action roles."

 In 2016 Kelly wrote, co-directed and starred in 'Carrion Comfort', a short film derived from the feature-length script she wrote that premiered at Sydney's Lift-Off Film Festival.

-Just this year Kelly has continuing her acting studies with Anthony Meindl, Lesly Kahn, Ani Avetyan and Jeremy O'Keefe.
+Just this year Kelly has continued her acting studies with Annie Grindlay, Anthony Meindl, Lesly Kahn, and Ani Avetyan.

 As a storyteller Kelly wants to let her audience experience a rainbow of emotions, and not just the happy ones.
 Gone are the days of suppressing feelings because you fear they make you weaker.
 No, they just bring you to life.